 It is used in redox reactions to determine the number of electrons that a reducing or an oxidizing agent can donate or accept.

-Limitations in Using Normality
+Limitations of Using Normality in Chemistry